top of page

 God gave Moses the Ten Commandments on Mount Sinai.

-Moses spent 40 days and 40 nights on the mountain speaking with God.
+Moses spent 40 days and 40 nights on the mountain speaking with God when he received the commandments.

-God made two sets of the Ten Commandments for Moses.
+God created two sets of commandments on stone tablets for Moses.

 As we all know, Moses had anger management problems.